It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 Step 4 – Allow Proper Drying

-It can take up to 48 hours to dry, even longer if the air is humid and warm.
+It can take up to 48 to 60 hours to dry the gel stain on laminate and even longer if the air is humid and warm.

 You may even want to run a fan nearby to help circulate the air, although do not blow it directly on the wood as it may add dust particles.